yogeshgarad/agular-practice/README.md

 **Prerequisites**

 Before you begin, make sure your development environment includes Node.js® and an npm package manager.

+**Angular CLI**

+Angular command line interface

 **Node.js**

 Angular requires Node.js version 10.9.0 or later.

 To check your version, run node -v in a terminal/console window.